-NURSING CLINICAL SKILLS BOOK
+NURSING CLINICAL SKILLS COMPETENCY BOOK (BLUE BOOK)

-The Nursing Clinical Skills book will be utilized during each clinical rotation to document the observed proficiency of students in the completion of clinical skills and activities.
+The Nursing Clinical Skills Competency Books (Blue Books) will be utilized during each clinical rotation to document the observed proficiency of students in the completion of clinical skills and activities.

 Mandatory skills must be satisfactorily demonstrated in the clinical or skills lab setting in order to pass the clinical portion of each nursing course.